billster45/ScienceCritAI/README.md

 ---

 ### [Effects of early, late and self-selected time-restricted eating on visceral adipose tissue and cardiometabolic health in participants with overweight or obesity: a randomized controlled trial](https://billster45.github.io/ScienceCritAI/Time_restricted_eating_adipose_summary_20250204_080218.html)
 **Why read this:** This paper is worth reading as it explores the impact of different time-restricted eating schedules on visceral adipose tissue and cardiometabolic health in individuals with overweight or obesity.
-Despite no significant differences in visceral fat changes, the study highlights that all time-restricted eating groups experienced notable weight loss and improvements in glucose homeostasis, particularly with early time-restricted eating, providing valuable insights into dietary interventions for metabolic health.
+Despite no significant differences in VAT changes, the study highlights that all time-restricted eating groups experienced notable body weight loss and improvements in glucose homeostasis, particularly with early time-restricted eating, providing valuable insights into dietary strategies for managing obesity.

 **Date:** 2025-02-04